Master of Science in Nursing

 Conditions for Program Dismissal

-Students who do not achieve a grade of B (3.0) in every course in the program of study or do not satisfy the conditions of a mutually agreed upon Guided Improvement Plan, are dismissed from the program.
+Students who do not achieve a grade of "B" (3.0) in every course in the program of study or do not satisfy the conditions of a mutually agreed-upon Academic Success Plan are dismissed from the program.

 Important Essential Abilities

-For successful admission and continuance in St. Catherine University’s pre-licensure nursing programs, a specific set of essential cognitive, sensory, communication, psychomotor, and behavioral/ emotional/spiritual health abilities are required to be performed with or without reasonable accommodations.
+For successful admission and continuance in St. Catherine University’s pre-licensure (entry-level) nursing programs, a specific set of essential cognitive, sensory, communication, psychomotor, and behavioral/ emotional/spiritual health abilities is required to be performed with or without reasonable accommodations.